abhicodes369/local-rag/README.md

-# local-rag 🍎
+# Local-RAG 🍎

-local-rag is a nutrition analysis and information app that helps you understand the nutritional content of foods and get personalized nutrition advice through a conversational AI assistant.
+Local-RAG is a nutrition analysis and information app that helps you understand the nutritional content of foods and get personalized nutrition advice through a conversational AI assistant.

 ## Features